Skip to main content

 Reading The Sentinel as a longtime Reacher fan – and as a dad – brought a surprising sense of optimism.
 It’s proof that a beloved character can evolve without losing what made him great.
 Reacher still stands up for the little guy, still dismantles injustice with methodical precision, and still reads like the ultimate protector fantasy.

 From a father’s perspective, the Reacher of The Sentinel is a timely reminder that old-school values like honor, courage, and standing up for others are more relevant than ever – even in a high-tech world.
+There’s something both reassuring and slightly absurd about watching a man who doesn’t own a phone help dismantle a state-level surveillance operation.
+Reacher’s analog stubborness — his refusal to be impressed by technology, his insistence on reading people rather than systems — reads as comic in parts and genuinely valuable in others.

 For newer readers, it’s a solid entry point.
 For veteran fans, it might feel a little different – but in a good way.
+The Sentinel is arguably the best of the co-authored novels in terms of the quality of its central idea; whether it executes that idea to the level it deserves is a question reasonable readers disagree on.

 Pros

-• +Fresh pacing and updated themes
+• Fresh pacing and updated themes

-• +Classic Reacher personality intact
+• Classic Reacher personality intact

-• +Modern tech-focused plot adds relevance
+• Modern tech-focused plot adds relevance

-• +Smooth co-authoring transition
+• Smooth co-authoring transition

-• +Snappy writing and quick dialogue
+• Snappy writing and quick dialogue

 Cons